Trump dismisses accusations of sexual misconduct as 'fake news'

 (CNN)President Donald Trump dismissed accusations of sexual misconduct on Tuesday, alleging the claims against him were an invention by Democrats who are unable to prove his campaign colluded with Russia to meddle in the 2016 election.

-The morning message, delivered on Twitter, amounted to Trump's first direct refutal as President of the sexual allegations that were renewed this week after originally being levied during last year's presidential campaign.
+The morning message, delivered on Twitter, amounted to Trump's first direct dismissal as President of the sexual allegations that were renewed this week after originally being levied during last year's presidential campaign.

 "Despite thousands of hours wasted and many millions of dollars spent, the Democrats have been unable to show any collusion with Russia - so now they are moving on to the false accusations and fabricated stories of women who I don't know and/or have never met.
 FAKE NEWS!"
 Trump wrote on Twitter at 7:10 a.m.
 ET.